Pernambucan revolution: Troubles in the Northeast

 Wood carving depicting Recife when taken by Pernambucan rebels.

 The Northeastern region had already been affected by a famine causing a blow to cotton and sugar production in 1816, and creating another reason for the fervent desire for independence.
 In Recife, the capital of Pernambuco, and in the principal ports of the region, this desire and a general feeling of hostility toward the Portuguese was particularly extreme.
-The general sentiment was described as the "Portuguese of New Lisbon" exploit and oppress the "Pernambucan patriots."
+The general sentiment was described as the "Portuguese of New Lisbon" exploit and oppress the "Pernambucan patriots".

 Liberal ideas that entered Brazil by way of foreign travelers, books, and other sources incited the revolutionaries.
 Also, secret societies had formed from the end of the 18th century, often in the form of Masonic Lodges, several of which, such as Patriotismo, and Restauração, had existed in Pernambuco – all of which served as locations for the spreading and general discussion of the so-called "infamous French ideas", coming from the French Revolution.
 The Northern Lodges, including the ones of Pernambuco, were of English tradition and advocated for the implementation of a republic in Brazil.
 They had a quarrel of the Fluminense and Portuguese Lodges, of French tradition, that advocated for the implementation of a constitutional monarchy.

-Inicially, the Governor of Pernambuco Caetano Pinto was seen as a good administrator and a reasonable and just man, that listened to both the royalty and the population.
+Initially, the Governor of Pernambuco Caetano Pinto was seen as a good administrator and a reasonable and just man, that listened to both the royalty and the population.
 But in from 1808 on, he became known amongst the population for being weak, corrupt, a bad administrator and responsible for excessive taxes.